-This program refers to states, however, in some cases, subrecipients of states (e.g., local governments) may be responsible for compliance requirements that are referred to in this Supplement as "state."
-The auditor should adjust accordingly for the entity being audited. (typical for all requirements)
+This program refers to states; however, in some cases, subrecipients of states (e.g., local governments) may be responsible for compliance requirements that are referred to in this Supplement as "state."
+The auditor should adjust accordingly for the entity being audited (typical for all requirements).

-- 1. States - a.
-Federal Only - (1) Funds may be used for expenditures for activities that ae not permissible under 42 USC 601, but for which the state was authorized to use Title IV-A or IV-F funds under prior law.
+- a.
+Federal Only - (1) Funds may be used for expenditures for activities that are not permissible under 42 USC 601, but for which the state was authorized to use Title IV-A or IV-F funds under prior law.
 The previously authorized activities must have been included in a state's approved state AFDC plan, JOBS plan, or Supportive Services plan, as in effect on September 30, 1995, or at the state's option, on August 21, 1996.
-Examples of such activities are authorized juvenile justice and foster care activities (42 USC 604(a)(2); 45 CFR section 263.11(a)(2)). - (2) A state may transfer up to 30 percent of its total of current fiscal year funds (not prior fiscal year funds carried into the current fiscal year) received under the SFAG to carry out programs under the Social Services Block Grant (Title XX) (CFDA 93.667) and/or the Child Care and Development Block Grant (CFDA 93.575).
+Examples of such activities are authorized juvenile justice and foster care activities (42 USC 604(a)(2); 45 CFR section 263.11(a)(2)). - (2) A state may transfer up to 30 percent of its total of current fiscal year funds (not prior fiscal year funds carried into the current fiscal year) received under the SFAG to carry out programs under the Social Services Block Grant (Title XX) (Assistance Listing 93.667) and/or the Child Care and Development Block Grant (Assistance Listing 93.575).
 However, no more than 10 percent may be transferred to Title XX, and such amounts may be used only for programs or services to children or their families whose income is less than 200 percent of the poverty level.
-Neither contingency funds under 42 USC 603(b) nor emergency contingency funds under 42 USC 603(c) (Pub.
-L. No. 111-5) may be transferred under this authority (); (42 USC 604(d)).
-The poverty guidelines are issued each year in the Federal Register and HHS maintains a website that provides the poverty guidelines (http://aspe.hhs.gov/poverty/index.shtml).
-When transferred, the funds are subject to the rules of the program to which they are transferred (within statutory restrictions) and should be audited under that program.
-Please refer to Part IV Item 1, "Transfers out of TANF."
+TANF contingency funds under 42 USC 603(b) may not be transferred under this authority (42 USC 604(d)).
+The poverty guidelines are issued each year in the Federal Register and HHS maintains a website that provides the poverty guidelines b.

-b.
 Federal Only and Commingled Federal/State